knavely/blog/roll.md

 <span style="color:silver;font-weight:700;font-size:20px">
 $$=(x\cdot1 + xx + xx^2 + xx^3 + xx^4) + (x^2 + x^2x + x^2x^2 + x^2x^3 + x^2x^4) + (x^3 + x^3x + x^3x^2 + x^3x^3 + x^3x^4)$$
 </span>
 Why am I doing this?
 No, I didn't forget how to multiply polynomials, but it's here in this step that the important mechanics happen, and I want to proceed in slow motion so we don't miss it.
-Pay attention to what happens in the exponent here.
+Pay attention to the exponent here.
 We can re-write the above to be even more deliberate.

 <span style="color:silver;font-weight:700;font-size:20px">
 $$= (x^{1+0} + x^{1+1} + x^{1+2} + x^{1+3} + x^{1+4})$$